wso2/docs-choreo-dev/en/docs/references/upgrading-from-the-previous-version.md

 # Upgrade from the Previous Version

-This page covers the following topics related to the recent changes we introduced to Choreo.

-- The status of the previous Choreo version (i.e., Version 1) and the components (i.e.,services, APIs, and the integrations) that you developed in it.
-- The process for migrating from the

-## The previous version and the status of components
+The previous version of Choreo allowed you to create APIs, services and integrations.
+The current version introduces the concept of creating Choreo projects with components.

-You can still run the previous version of Choreo.
-The components that you run in it are not affected by the new version.
+This section explains how to migrate the APIs, services, and integrations you created in the previous version as components to the current version.

+!!! note
+    Only APIs, services, and integrations created before year 2022 can be migrated.

+!!! info
-The URL to access the previous version is deprecated.choreo.dev

-To access the components you added in the previous version, you can use the same endpoints as before.
+    If you want to continue using the previous version, you can access it via `deprecated.choreo.dev`.<br/><br/>To access the APIs, services and integrations you added in the previous version, you can use the same endpoints as before.

-## Upgrading process
+To upgrade from the previous version to the current version, follow these steps:

 If you want to upgrade from the previous version to the current version, follow these steps:

-### Step 1: Migrate your components
+## Step 1: Migrate your components

 To migrate you components: